awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 ### Prometheus Scraping Jobs<a name="ContainerInsights-Prometheus-Setup-config-scrape"></a>

 The CloudWatch agent YAML files already have some default scraping jobs configured\.
-These are defined in the YAML files with `job_name` lines in the `scrape_configs` section\.
-For example, the following default `kubernetes-pod-jmx` section scrapes JMX exporter metrics\.
+For example, in `prometheus-eks.yaml`, the default scraping jobs are configured in the `job_name` lines in the `scrape_configs` section\.
+In this file, the following default `kubernetes-pod-jmx` section scrapes JMX exporter metrics\.

 ```
    - job_name: 'kubernetes-pod-jmx'